mzanm/NVDAAutoclip/readme.md

   - Set to `0` to disable.

+  - Set to -1 to never speak a clipboard update that is equivalent to the previous one, without a delay.

 - **Minimum delay between speech interrupts**:

   - Controls the minimum delay between speech interruptions when the add-on is set to interrupt current speech.